kamranshez/panaverse-elearning-courses/README.md

 [Design Patterns in TypeScript](https://refactoring.guru/design-patterns/typescript)

-## Learn Full Stack Serverless AI Web Apps
+## Learn to Build Full Stack Serverless AI Apps in Baby Steps

-## Learn Smart Home, Office and Factory Develop
+## Learn to Build Smart Home, Office and Factory Development

+## Learn to Build Cloud Native APIs and Apps in Baby Steps